kjrelations/joint-decision-chess/README.md

 # README
 Currently this is a prototype of classical chess.
 With AI and local multiplayer yet to be implemented, one player alternates between playing sides.
-This will be extended with the above features by including a server and later embedding it on a website.
+This will be extended with the above features by including a server and later embedding the multiplayer version on a website.
 More features are to come once an initial version is fully implemented.

+The following project is under active development and some inputs and parts of the README below are outdated and have been moved to embedded site functionality.
+See the dev-base branch if you wish to test the prototype version where the README is accurate.
+Otherwise if you understand how to launch Django locally, try this branch.
+I do not yet share the setup details here.
+If you wish to test a basic form of local multiplayer try the dev-pygbag branch.

 Current the main features include: